Growing Up in Ireland Infant Cohort Data Archived

 About Growing Up in Ireland

-Growing Up in Ireland is a Government study.
-The Department of Health & Children is funding it through the Office of the Minister for Children and Youth Affairs in association with the Department of Social Protection and the Central Statistics Office.
-The Office of the Minister for Children is overseeing and managing the study, which is being carried out by a consortium of researchers led by the Economic & Social Research Institute (ESRI) and Trinity College Dublin.
+Growing Up in Ireland is a Government study, funded by the Department of Children and Youth Affairs, who is overseeing and managing the study, in association with Central Statistics Office.
+This being carried out by a consortium of researchers led by the Economic & Social Research Institute (ESRI) and Trinity College Dublin.

 The Irish Social Science Data Archive (ISSDA) is located in University College, Dublin.
 It holds a range of data from surveys and official statistics (such as the Census) and makes them readily available to users in the academic, public and commercial sectors.
 More details on ISSDA are available at www.ucd.ie/issda/